sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

   - dragonlance
 ---

 There are over 180+ novels based on the Dragonlance world.
-I've collated various guides and made my own adjustments to present a recommended reading order for Dragonlance.
+Presented is an **essential reading path** that will cover the main narrative of Krynn followed by thematic groups of novels.

-The great thing about Dragonlance is after reading the **core novels**, you can go anywhere, to the recent past to learn more about the **Companions of the Lance**, to the distant past exploring world shaping events like the cataclysm or to future events of the next generation.
+You don't have to read all of it, you may in fact stop after the lost chronicles and decide to read more about the heroes of the lance.
+The world of Dragonlance is large and the journey is where you take it.

 ## Essential Reading Path